|Call Us||(888) 299-7515||M-F: 7am-8pm, Sat: 8am-5:30pm, Sun: 9am-5:30pm|

 Later depart for Bampton, a village and civil parish in Oxfordshire.
 But Bampton is not just any village!
 It’s where most of Downton Abbey’s outdoor scenes are filmed.
 Bampton was singled out as the ideal location for Downton due to its proximity to London and the fact that it is so well-preserved.
 Fans will surely recognize Crawley’s house exterior, St. Mary’s Church and the Library, which serves as the entrance to the cottage hospital.

 After an extensive look around (with time for lunch), we continue to Oxford, "The City of Dreaming Spires" famous throughout the world for its university and place in history.
 For over 800 years, it has been a home to royalty, scholars and writers, although people are known to have lived in the area for thousands of years.
 Nowadays, the city is a bustling cosmopolitan town.
 You will have the opportunity to visit Christ Church College, one of the largest in the University of Oxford.
 It was the inspiration for Lewis Carroll’s Alice In Wonderland and recently the location where scenes from J.K.
 Rowling’s Harry Potter films were shot.
 Visit the dining hall – the setting for the dining room at Hogwarts – and drop into the Eagle & Child Pub where fellow authors and Oxford professors J.R.R.
 Tolkien and C.S.
 Lewis regularly met and read out passages from their books.
 This evening, dinner is included at our hotel.

-Accommodation: Oxford Belfry Hotel, 4-star – 1 night
+Accommodation: Witney Four Pillars, 4-star – 1 night

 Day 4 – Stratford-upon-Avon & Warwick